shinesanthosh/traffic-light/README.md

 # traffic-light
-- Code to implemet a simple trffic light system on a Raspberry Pi.
+- Code to implement a simple traffic light system on a Raspberry Pi.

   - run main.py